tprrt/dockers/debian-cross/README.rst

     qemu-aarch64-static busybox <applet>

-Following, an example of use to cross-compile U-boot and test it with Qemu:
+Following, an example of use to cross-compile U-Boot and test it with Qemu:

 .. code-block:: bash